Subscribe for more!

 ‘la-may·oh·nayz’

-And it still is a newsletter!
-But it’s also so much more.
-It’s a magazine.
+The flagship newsletter lives on, but now it’s so much more.
+It’s an online magazine.
 It’s a newspaper.
-It’s a vibe.
-It’s the result of a pandemic-inflicted emotional, personal and industry-wide crisis.
-At one point that now feels like a fever dream it was a LIVE SHOW.
+At one point that now feels like a fever dream, it was a LIVE SHOW with a truly iconic line-up.

 LMAOnaise is about the comedy we love the most.
 So expect to read about everything from the best new stand-ups to the wonderfully weird alternative stuff you rarely get to read about.
-We want to give some column inches to those acts the big sites and publications often leave out.
+We want to give space to those acts that the big sites and publications often leave out.

 This is for those of us who can’t live without the regular laughs, and want to support the comedians who deliver them.